amykapernick/blog/posts/2017/frocktober.md

 ---
 title: "#Frocktober"
 date: 2017-10-25
-description: This month, I’ve been participating in Frocktober with a friend of mine, and we’re aiming to raise $500 for ovarian cancer research.
+description: This month, I've been participating in Frocktober with a friend of mine, and we're aiming to raise $500 for ovarian cancer research.
 This is a very important cause, with one woman dying from ovarian cancer every 10 minutes.
 featured:
   src: frocktober/65cd12d3005927029132da8392e790f9e55d8617_1_coensdbbtmtzjsj4oeypyg.jpg
 ---

-So for anyone who knows me, or who follows me on Instagram, I’ve been wearing a lot of dresses lately (and oversharing about it).
+So for anyone who knows me, or who follows me on Instagram, I've been wearing a lot of dresses lately (and oversharing about it).

 [Frocktober](http://www.frocktober.org.au/) is organised by the Ovarian Cancer Research Foundation and empowers women of all backgrounds and lifestyles to unite together to support a common cause that affects us all- Ovarian Cancer.

-This month, I’ve been participating in Frocktober with a friend of mine, and we’re aiming to raise $500 for ovarian cancer research.
+This month, I've been participating in Frocktober with a friend of mine, and we're aiming to raise $500 for ovarian cancer research.
 This is a very important cause, with one woman dying from ovarian cancer every 10 minutes.

 ![Collage of Frocktober Images](/img/65cd12d3005927029132da8392e790f9e55d8617_1_coensdbbtmtzjsj4oeypyg.jpg)